 To start ruling out your Plugins and Themes as the possible issue, follow the steps we’ve outlined below:

 Update WordPress Core, Plugins and Themes

 Important updates for WordPress are rolled out periodically to ensure the security and stability of your WordPress site(s).
 The same can be said for Plugins and Themes.
-You will want to apply any available updates to the WordPress Core, Plugins and Themes to rule out issues with version compatibility.
+You will want to make a backup, then apply any available updates to the WordPress Core, Plugins and Themes to rule out issues with version compatibility.